EricSamsonCarto/ericsamson.com/notes/notes.md

   - image-slider.ts in lib
   - new chart library

+- website cleanup
+  - on mobile, only show two entries for the components , instead of three.
+  - remove all of the life entries except for the getting a map published page

 - Get list together of all the projects from the original site we want to port over
   - Streamlit Python website zillow datasets (clean code)
   - Fill PDF with Pandas Dataframe (clean code)